adriangb/scikeras/docs/source/notebooks/DataTransformers.md

 ## 6. Ragged datasets with tf.data.Dataset

-SciKeras provides a third dependency injection point that operats on the entire dataset: X, y & sample_weight.
+SciKeras provides a third dependency injection point that operates on the entire dataset: X, y & sample_weight.
 This `dataset_transformer` is applied after `target_transformer` and `feature_transformer`.
-One use case for this dependancy injection point is to transform data from tabular/array-like to the `tf.data.Dataset` format, which only requires iteration.
+One use case for this dependency injection point is to transform data from tabular/array-like to the `tf.data.Dataset` format, which only requires iteration.
 We can use this to create a `tf.data.Dataset` of ragged tensors.

 Note that `dataset_transformer` should accept a single **3 element tuple** as its argument and return value: